 Implementing Your Plan to Achieve Visible Expert℠ Status

 This is Part 6 in a series on Becoming a Visible Expert℠.
 In this series we cover why your firm should consider developing these high profile experts, the strategy behind it, and how to do it, step by step.
-An accompanying Executive Guide is available as a free download.
+An accompanying Executive Guide and book are available as free downloads.

 In this series on how to become a Visible ExpertSM we have covered a wide range of topics.
 We started by defining a Visible Expert as a person who combines acknowledged expertise and a high level of visibility within their field of endeavor in a way that allows them to exert influence.
 Their expert status and high visibility can shape opinions, generate business for their firm or even influence the course of an entire industry.